-- Bancalá et al. (2012), the evolution of linear and nonlinear terms can be separated into two different time periods, with one from day -25 to day -15 and the other from day -10 to day 0.
-Since the displacement (split) SSW events are mainly attributed to the enhanced upward propagation of wave-1 (wave-2) (Nakagawa and Yamazaki, 2006; Bancalá et al., 2012), we also look into the contributions of linear and nonlinear terms to $\frac{dA_1}{dt}$ for displacement and split SSW events (shown in Figure D1 in Appendix D), with very similar results.
-Comparing Figures D1a,b with Figures 3c,d, the behaviors of each term, the total linear - 325 term, and the total nonlinear advection term, are very similar as most of the displacement events are wave-1 events (only the event in March 2000 is a wave-2 event).
-Among the 12 split SSWs, 6 events are dominated by wave-1 wave flux, and most of them do not have a clear split-type behavior as those dominated by wave-2 wave flux.
-On the other hand, comparing Figures D1c,d to Figures 3e,f, the differences between linear and nonlinear terms are more obvious for wave-2 SSWs as only half of the split events are included in wave-2 events.
-The behavior of the linear and nonlinear PV advection terms for wave-1 and wave-2 SSWs as shown in Figure 3d and 3f (for displacement and split SSWs, see Figure D1) is comparable to the results in Smith and Kushner (2012), who showed that displacement (split) SSW events are preceded by pronounced linear (nonlinear) vertical wave activity.
+The relative importance of the linear and nonlinear advection terms for the two types of SSW events is similar to that of the stratospheric wave amplitude of the wavenumber 1 and 2 components for wave-1 and wave-2 SSW events as shown in Bancalá et al. (2012).
+From their composite analysis of the wave-2 SSW events, the wave-2 component of the geopotential height anomaly in the stratosphere is significantly positive from day -10 to day 0, and the anomalous increase in the wave-1 component was found in the period from day -30 to day -10.
+In Fig. 3 we find that the linear and nonlinear advection terms behave similar to the wave-1 and wave-2 components of the upward-propagating wave activity.
+Consistent with the two periods in Bancalá et al. (2012), the evolution of linear and nonlinear terms can be separated into two different time periods, with one from day -25 to day -15 and the other from day -10 to day 0.
+Since the displacement (split) SSW events are mainly attributed to the enhanced upward propagation of wave-1 (wave-2) (Nakagawa and Yamazaki, 2006; Bancalá et al., 2012), we also look into the contributions of linear and nonlinear terms to $\frac{dA_1}{dt}$ for displacement and split SSW events (shown in Fig. D1), with very similar results.
+Comparing Fig. D1a, b with Fig. 3c, d, the behaviors of each term, the total linear term, and the total nonlinear advection term are very similar as most of the displacement events are wave-1 events (only the event in March 2000 is a wave-2 event).
+Among the 12 split SSWs, six events are dominated by wave-1 wave flux, and most of them do not have a clear split-type behavior as those dominated by wave-2 wave flux.
+On the other hand, comparing Fig. D1c, d to Fig. 3e, f, the differences between linear and nonlinear terms are more obvious for wave-2 SSWs as only half of the split events are included in wave-2 events.
+The behavior of the linear and nonlinear PV advection terms for wave-1 and wave-2 SSWs as shown in Fig. 3d and f (for displacement and split SSWs, see Fig. D1) is comparable to the results in Smith and Kushner (2012), who showed that displacement (split) SSW events are preceded by pronounced linear (nonlinear) vertical wave activity.
 Our results suggest that the linear and nonlinear contributions are more strongly related to the dominant wavenumber wave forcing than to the vortex geometry.